 - tap on Widgets.

-- Select the Lock widget and put it wherever you want on the screen.
+- Select the Lock widget and place it wherever you want on the screen.

-4. Hard Reset and Update Your Phone to the Latest Version
+4. Perform a Hard Reset and Update Your Phone to the Latest Version.

-If your MIUI device is stuck in recovery mode and facing any software issues or any of the apps installed in it is corrupt, you need to do a hard reset.
-Doing this will not only make your device get out of recovery mode but also improve its performance.
-It does this by wiping off the device’s software and clearing everything that is causing the issue.
+If your MIUI device is stuck in recovery mode, facing any software issues, or any of the apps installed in it are corrupt, you need to perform a hard reset.
+Doing this will not only enable your device to exit recovery mode but also improve its performance.
+It accomplishes this by wiping off the device’s software and clearing everything that is causing the issue.

 A hard reset restores the device to its factory or default settings.
 However, you need to make sure that all your device’s data is backed up safely; otherwise, all your data will be lost, as a factory reset does not leave a single chance to recover your data or any settings.